nautobot/nautobot-chatops-cookiecutter/README.md

 ## Generating a New Nautobot Chatops Plugin

 Let's walk you through baking a **nautobot-chatops-plugin** cookie.
+Below are the settings that will be asked for during the question part.

 | Setting                         | Description                                                                                     |
 | ------------------------------- | ----------------------------------------------------------------------------------------------- |